-All experiences must be optimized to rank well on Google Search and most importantly, maintain user engagement.
-Bounce rates can indicate if the experience is not up to par.
+All platform experiences must be optimized to rank well on Google Search and most importantly, maintain user engagement.
+High bounce rates can indicate if the experience is not up to par.

-Technology dimensions are automatically tracked with the generic Google Analytics snippet.
-No need to get too technical in the code for this!
+Just so you know, technology dimensions are automatically tracked with the generic Google Analytics snippet.
+No need to get extra technical in the tagging code for this.

 For example, Apple users under Operating Systems have the most percentage compared to the others.
 Let’s say 60%.
-You’ll need to make sure there is a seamless experience for Apple operating systems to prevent from fallouts during the update.
+Then, drill down to the Operating System versions to see what's currently being used.
+It'll help you strategically prioritize the Apple experience to prevent from detrimental fallouts during the update.

-Devices gives the full breakdown of phone types, more useful for mobile apps to ensure the experience works properly.
+The Devices Report then gives the full breakdown of phone types.
+This data is more useful for mobile apps to ensure the experience works properly across all types.

 Benchmarking reports aggregate industry-wide web properties that are tagged with Google Analytics and have also opted into the "Benchmarking" program (limited by privacy issues).

 Google Analytics covers up to 1,600 industry verticals within the Channels report to choose from.
 You can select which country, region, and average visitor count.
 This way, you can directionally see how the market is trending with the same factors as your website.